 In the era of global trade, when thousands of Indonesian companies need to expand their business abroad and vice versa where foreign companies or PMA from hundreds of countries in the world want to invest and even collaborate with Indonesian entities, the unavailability of lawyers or legal practitioners who are skillfully sufficient to meet market needs is certainly a problem that requires an immediate solution.
 Among hundreds of thousands of Indonesian registered lawyers in our professional institutions and even millions of Indonesian law graduates, it turns out that there are no more than 100 (one hundred) legal professionals who have the ability, understanding, and mastering the field of international law, especially in economic law, maybe even no more than 10 (ten) law offices with overseas networks.

-Inequality and gaps that are so large are certainly realized and immediately followed up by JIMLY SCHOOL OF LAW AND GOVERNMENT (JSLG) in collaboration with ARIF EDISON INTERNATIONAL LAWYER (AEL) by opening a special LEGAL ENGLISH training class to improve skills for business owner, professionals, and top management in all companies in Indonesia, bearing in mind that Indonesia stands as the only non-english country in Southeast Asia.
+Inequality and gaps that are so large are certainly realized and immediately followed up by JIMLY SCHOOL OF LAW AND GOVERNMENT (JSLG) in collaboration with ARIF EDISON INTERNATIONAL LEGAL SERVICE (AEL) by opening a special LEGAL ENGLISH training class to improve skills for business owner, professionals, and top management in all companies in Indonesia, bearing in mind that Indonesia stands as the only non-english country in Southeast Asia.

 Lastly, our discernment of latest survey that Indonesia will hit its pike of productive age by 2030 and subsequently place itself as the fifth biggest economic country in the world has inspired us to proudly present this invaluable course as an investment for your future life, business and career.
 This courses is supported by INDONESIA INTERNATIONAL ARBITRATION CENTER (INIAC).